Parasite (2019 film): Plot

 After the Parks call to inform the Kims that they are returning early due to a sudden severe rainstorm, the Kims quickly destroy all evidence of their ruse and subdue Moon-gwang and Geun-sae in the bunker, although Moon-gwang is injured during the struggle.
 The Kims manage to escape, but the torrential rain floods their flat with sewage water, forcing them to take shelter in a gymnasium alongside other displaced people.

 The next day, Mrs Park organises an impromptu garden party for Da-song's birthday, with the elder Kims assisting while the younger Kims are invited as guests.
-Ki-woo enters the bunker with his scholar's rock, intending to kill Geun-sae and Moon-gwang.
+Ki-woo enters the bunker with his scholar's rock, with intentions unknown.
 Moon-gwang is already dead from injuries sustained in the previous day's brawl; Geun-sae bludgeons Ki-woo with the rock, leaving him unconscious.
 Geun-sae then leaves the bunker and stabs Ki-jung with a kitchen knife in front of horrified party guests.
-Da-song suffers a seizure upon seeing the "ghost" again.
+Da-song seizes upon seeing the "ghost" again.
 Chung-sook impales Geun-sae with a barbecue skewer after a struggle.
 While Ki-taek tends to Ki-jung, Mr Park orders him to drive Da-song to the hospital.
 Ki-taek, gradually enraged by the Parks' lack of empathy or awareness of their own privilege, stabs him with Geun-sae's knife and flees.

 Weeks later, Ki-woo is recovering from brain surgery, and he and Chung-sook have been convicted of fraud and placed on probation.
 Ki-jung has died from her injuries, and Ki-taek – now a wanted fugitive – has disappeared.
 Geun-sae is presumed to have been a random homeless man, and the motives for the murders remain unsolved.
 Ki-woo spies on the Parks' former home, now owned by a foreign family, and notices a Morse code message in a light visible from outside.
 Ki-taek, hiding in the bunker, has buried Moon-gwang in the garden and sends daily messages, hoping Ki-woo will see them.
 Still living in a semi-basement flat with his mother, Ki-woo writes a letter to Ki-taek, vowing to earn enough money one day to buy the house and free him.